ashira104/Lusternia-Packages/README.md

  - Gaudiguch Epic Quest
    ~ EMHELP for a pop-up with commands.
    ~ Will help with various portions of the Gaudiguch Epic Quest as detailed in the pop-ups.
+ - Hallifax Primary Generator
+   ~ GENHELP for a pop-up with commands.
+   ~ Will assist in producing appropriate sphere colours for the Primary Generator.
  - Magnagora Epic Quest
    ~ SAHELP for a pop-up with commands.
    ~ Will help with various portions of the Magnagora Epic Quest as detailed in the pop-ups.